 Those who meet the eligibility requirements to apply for a work visa must gather several documents, including a health certificate, criminal records and copies of their ID, passport and qualifications.
 These must be translated into Vietnamese, and have them notarised in their home country (where applicable).
-There has been much debate regarding whether the notarisation must be done in Vietnam or in an expat’s home country, but the best rule of thumb seems to be better safe than sorry.
-So, if it is possible to get them notarised in an expat’s home country, applicants are advised to do so.
-Furthermore, expats are advised to have at least two notarised copies of each required document.
+There has been much debate regarding whether the notarisation must be done in Vietnam or in an expat’s home country, but the latter is generally preferred.
+Expats are also advised to have at least two notarised copies of each required document.

-Once submitted, applications are supposed to only take ten working days to process.
+Once submitted, applications are supposed to only take 10 working days to process.
 However, many expats have reported that this is a fairly optimistic estimation and that instead, foreigners should expect to wait at least a month for their work permit to be granted.

 Extending a work permit in Vietnam